skupperproject/skupper-router/docs/notes/cross-network.md

 It is the intent of the implementation that cross-network operations are transparent to the endpoints involved.
 No changes to endpoint (producer, consumer, client, server) code need to be made to use this feature.

-## Backward Compatibility and Breaking Changes
+## Backward Compatibility

-This feature represents an incompatible change from the version 3 router because the format of dynamic addresses has been changed to include a field for the network ID.
-This feature must be introduced in a major release (version 4).
-Until that time, the project team shall maintain a development branch that tracks main and carries a patch for this feature.
+This feature adds a new format for dynamic addresses that was unknown prior to its introduction.
+With this feature, if the `network` entity is not configured, the router is compatible with earlier and later versions.
+Networks using the cross-network features should consist entirely of routers with this new feature.